-As part of the online series around the Green European Journal’s upcoming 2049 edition, Adrien Morin analyses what the rise of China means for Europe.
+As part of the online series around the Green European Journal’s new 2049 edition, Adrien Morin analyses what the rise of China means for Europe.
 From economic tensions and strategic interference to fruitful technological cooperation, a speculative geopolitics of the decades when the People’s Republic really went global.

 With the end of 2049 soon approaching, looking back on the past 30 years of EU-China relations, the least we can say is that it has been busy, filled with hopes and disappointments, tensions and appeasement.
 Today the European and Chinese models remain key components of our multipolar world, often in contradiction but bound by the imperative of cooperation and coexistence.
 As the People’s Republic of China celebrates 100 years since its establishment in 1949, the future of Europe and China’s relationship is back on the table.
 But for now, let’s just think about how we got here.

-Napoleon Bonaparte always considered the Middle Kingdom a sleeping giant and, in time, his prediction prove accurate.
+Napoleon Bonaparte always considered the Middle Kingdom a sleeping giant and, in time, his prediction proved accurate.
 China was to wake and shake the world, although not in the way many had imagined.
 Its entry into the modern world was marked first by successive military defeats.
 From the Opium Wars of the mid-19th century up to the years after World War Two, China was forced into unequal treaties with Western Powers and its millennia-old imperial system collapsed.
 China suffered foreign occupation and was relegated to the rank of second-rate power.
 This period of 1839 to 1949, the century of humiliation, shaped modern China, particularly its foreign policy.

 The rise of China, the struggles of the EU